ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 The process of provisioning these initial resources is called _bootstrapping_.

-Bootstrapping is required only once per environment, where environment is a combination of target AWS account & region into which the stack is intended to be deployed..
+Bootstrapping is required only once per environment, where the _environment_ is a combination of target AWS account & region into which the stack is intended to be deployed..

 To bootstrap your AWS environment for CDK deployment, run below command.
 ```bash